Riskified/dynamic-environment/README.md

 This section describes how to create a working environment for developing _Dynamic Environment_.
-While it's not mandatory to follow these instructions or use the same tools, it's highly recommended to keep the versions and some install procedures (e.g, _Istio_ installation into kubernetes) to make sure everything passes the tests correctly.
+While it's not mandatory to follow these instructions or use the same tools, it's highly recommended to keep the versions and some installation procedures (e.g., _Istio_ installation into kubernetes) to make sure everything passes the tests correctly.

 ### Tool Versions